Complete care for rehabilitation

 Patient finds 'sanctuary'

-Afflicted and paralyzed by a rare disorder, Brian Esparza, M.D., found comfort and inspiration during almost a month at the Legacy Rehabilitation Institute of Oregon.
+Afflicted and paralyzed by a rare disorder, Brian Esparza, M.D., found comfort and inspiration at the Legacy Rehabilitation Institute of Oregon.

 “It was my sanctuary.
 I learned to walk there, so it is a huge place in my life.” – Brian Esparza, M.D., and former RIO patient.
 Read Brian's story here.